richardanaya/keyvalue.js/README.md

 Important Notes:
 ---
 * The key value store is currently in memory only.
 I'd appreciate any help on different backend support.
-* The key value store currently CORS enabled by default (i.e. anyone in the world can use you for key value server).
+* The key value store currently CORS enabled by default (i.e. anyone in the world can use your key value server).
 Be sure this is what you want.